-We believe teaching in a rich learning environment that cultivates critical thought.
-One that equips students with skills that are more crucial today than ever before: collaboration, communication, creativity and citizenship.
+We believe teaching in a rich learning environment that cultivates critical thought and equips students with the crucial skills of collaboration, communication, creativity and citizenship.

 Jewish life is palpable at Yavneh Secondary, with Religious Zionism at the heart of our identity.
-We celebrate Jewish festivals via meaningful experiential programs, with a healthy dose of ruach.
+We celebrate Chaggim via meaningful experiential programs, with a healthy dose of ruach.

-Our Jewish Studies develop our students’ literacy in key Torah texts – and daily tefilla nurtures their relationship with Hashem, preparing them to be active participants in communal Jewish life.
-With a wide range of Jewish Studies electives, our senior students also have the opportunity to explore their interests and explore contemporary issues through the lens of our traditional values.
+Our Jewish Studies program develops students’ literacy in key Torah texts, and daily Tefillah nurtures their relationship with Hashem, preparing them to be active participants in communal Jewish life.
+With a wide range of Jewish Studies electives, our senior students can also explore their interests and contemporary issues through the lens of our traditional values.

-Key to our philosophy is cultivating the wellbeing of every child.
 Our team works holistically, overseeing the academic progress and socio-emotional development of each student.
-Our Heads of Years and Mentors will also support your child through proactive pastoral care and wellbeing sessions.
+Our Head of Years will also support your child through proactive pastoral care and wellbeing sessions.

 With diverse subjects and interest clubs, at Yavneh, your child will grow – spiritually and socially.